 Almost every eReader I have encountered since 2012 has supported large print for all books, as well as changing the font style for increased legibility.
 There are also many devices that support screen readers and audiobooks- some systems even let the user read along in the book while the audio plays.

-I love my eReader, and consider it one of my most amazing inventions for people who have print disabilities.
+I love my eReader for low vision, and consider it one of my most amazing inventions for people who have print disabilities.
 It’s amazing to see how such a simple device can change the world of a student who previously couldn’t read standard print materials.